 At the Swedish Cancer Care Center, we believe in coordinated care.
 That's why our multidisciplinary team meets weekly to discuss all patient cases in detail.
 This way, we can ensure that you are receiving the best, most appropriate care possible.
 Our radiation oncologists are active participants in this meeting and will talk to your other doctors to coordinate your treatment plan.

-Your radiation oncology team consists of a nurse, dosimetrist (a specialist dedicated to the physics of the equipment), radiation therapist and radiation oncologist.
+Your radiation oncology team consists of a nurse, a dosimetrist (a specialist dedicated to the physics of the equipment), a radiation therapist and a radiation oncologist.

 Prior to your first therapy at the Swedish Cancer Care Center Radiation Oncology Department, you will have an appointment with the radiation oncologist to discuss your treatment.
 He/she also will help you through a simulation process that will help determine exactly where the therapy will be administered.

 While the treatment itself may only take a few minutes, plan to be at the Swedish Cancer Care Center for at least 30 minutes for your therapy appointments.